If you were to look inside your Google Analytics right now, chances are that a majority of the traffic on your blog comes from 2-5 blog posts.

-This is because the blog post #2 ranks for a keyword the target audience would search for, in this case a sales related keyword, however, the post doesn’t follow one of our five frameworks and the intent of the post doesn’t tie into the need or value that the product offers.
+This is because the blog post #2 ranks for a keyword the target audience would search for, in this case a sales related keyword, however, the post doesn’t follow one of our three Pain Point SEO frameworks, so it’s a classic low-converting top of funnel post.

 What’s also important to note is that to help increase conversions for each of our blog posts, we use in-article CTAs that are contextual to the post.